michaelgrav/michaelgrav/README.md

 ### Hello! :)

 I am undergraduate student currently pursuing my Bachelor's of Science in Computer Science from UT Dallas.
-I've been interested in Computer Science and Cyber Security since I was 12, and Computers always fascinated me and I had to know how they worked.
-This curiosity blossomed into a serious interest and career opportunity for me.
+I've been interested in Computer Science and Cyber Security since I was 12, and frequently work on projects out of school for fun.
+Here's a collection of some of my projects...

 - 🌱 I’m currently learning Python, advanced Java, and computer hardware!
 - 📫 How to reach me: